fiery-skippers-2014/QuizzerFly/README.md

 * As a user, I want the ability to vote up surveys.
 * As a user, I want to be able to share my survey through email
 * (EVENTUALLY) I want to be able for people to ONLY take my survey if they receive the email (no more list on the homepage)
+* As a user, I want to be required to finisha survey before I submit it.

 What makes up a survey?